Skip to main content

 One Gun Guy was developed by Ritual Games.

 One Gun Guy has received neutral reviews from players and neutral reviews from critics.
-Most players liked this game for its humor but disliked it for its graphics.
+Most players liked One Gun Guy for its gameplay but disliked it for its story.

 One Gun Guy is a single player game.